SSMalik99/repostarry/readme.md

 #### Change Configration

-If you want to use other folder structure than you can change this by changing the ```.env``` variables
+If you want to use other folder structure then you can change this by changing the ```.env``` variables

 ###### If we followed the default setup then this config file will appear